AxisCommunications/acap3-examples/larod/README.md

 This readme file explains how to build an ACAP3 application that uses the [larod API](../FAQs.md#WhatisLarod?).
 It is achieved by using the containerized Axis API bundle and toolchain.

 Together with this file you should be able to find a directory called app.
-That directory contains the "larod-simple-app.c" application which can easily be compiled and run with the help of the tools and step by step below.
+That directory contains the "larod_simple_app" application source code which can easily be compiled and run with the help of the tools and step by step below.

 ## Getting started